Sunday, June 22, 2008

 For the past week I've been back in Chiang Mai.
 Siami has been working on a tourism project that will bring financial help to the hill tribes, while helping to preserve the culture.
 So we've been checking out other tourist places in town, seeing how they run their business, and planning ways to make her future endeavors run effectively.

+Tomorrow (Monday, June 23rd) , I will be driving back out to Musekee with Siami.
 There are many things planned for the week.
 And I'm hoping, personally, to have more time to talk with her and hear the rest of her story.
 I still have a lot of questions.

-taking a bus to Mae Sot.
+The 28th, I will be coming back down to Chiang Mai for a quick overnight, before taking a bus to Mae Sot.
 I will be there for about a week meeting with some really brave men and women who've founded ministries that reach out to the Karen refugees in Burma and Thailand.
 If you'd like to look into who they are and what they do, here are some of their websites:

 www.partnersworld.org